 Call (713) 225-1900 for a confidential case evaluation.

 The National Highway Traffic Safety Administration (NHTSA) notes that everyone is a pedestrian at some time.
 It gives a broad definition of pedestrian as “any person on foot, walking, running, jogging, hiking, sitting, or lying down.”

 Texas law defines when pedestrians have the right-of-way:

 - When they are crossing at a crosswalk and the light facing them is green, unless it is only a green arrow signaling cars to turn right.

 - At a crosswalk without a signal when the pedestrian is in the half of the roadway in which the car is traveling, or so close to it the pedestrian is in danger.

 - When walking along the side of the roadway when there is no sidewalk, facing traffic if possible.

 - When on a sidewalk and crossing an alley, driveway, or building entrance.

 A pedestrian does not have the right-of-way when crossing at a place other than a marked or unmarked crosswalk at an intersection.
 However, motorists have a duty to avoid hitting pedestrians whether or not the pedestrian has the legal right of way.
-A capable pedestrian accident attorney can help determine if a driver was distracted or impaired and thus responsible for injuries under Texas’ shared fault rule.
+A Houston pedestrian accident attorney can help determine if a driver was distracted or impaired and thus responsible for injuries under Texas’ shared fault rule.